Subject Source: Art & Architecture Thesaurus

 Found in 8 Collections and/or Records:

-Scope and Content note This collection is comprised of a single folder of materials related to the settlement of Thomas P. Cope's estate.
-Included are letters and documents of Edward Evans, Walter Penn Shipley and members of the U.S. Treasury and U.S. District Attorney's office.
+Overview This collection contains materials related to the settlement of Thomas P. Cope's estate.
+Included are letters and documents of Edward Evans, Walter Penn Shipley, and members of the United States Treasury and United States District Attorney's office.

 Abstract The Olivia Stokes Hatch papers reveal the relief work of women during the early 20th century, as well as family relationships, largely illustrated through extensive family correspondence.
 Olivia Stokes Hatch (1908-1983) was born in New Haven, CT and attended Bryn Mawr College from 1925 to 1930.
 Prior to her marriage she was very active with the American Red Cross and American Conferences of Social Work.
 In 1939, Olivia Phelps Stokes married John Davis Hatch, Jr. an art collector, consultant,...